Coated Cable

 But beyond these more obvious advantages to coated cable, extrusion also cushions the cable from shock and pressure, protects from pulleys from abrasion and is easy to clean.

-Nylon Cable
+Nylon Coated Cable

-Nylon cable, also known as polyimide (PA) coated cable, is among the most popular cable coatings in the industry and with good reason.
+Nylon coated cable, also known as polyimide (PA) coated cable, is among the most popular cable coatings in the industry and with good reason.
 For one, nylon jacketed cables have been shown to extend the life of mechanical cable by a factor three, which taken without any other nylon benefits, makes this extrusion material ideal.
 Nylon is also hard and durable, secondly.
 Its toughness and resilience make it the go-to coating for cables in cyclical applications, where cables are being directed over pulleys.

 Sava lubricates our cables beneath the nylon extrusion, which further extends the life of the cable in cyclic applications.
 This lubricant dampens the bending stresses in the wire rope, promising longer cable life and cost-effectiveness of the overall mechanical system.